23f2002284/Notes-on-LMs/README.md

 # Next Steps
+- [ ] separate requirements.txt files for each tasks folders
 - [ ] will add existing good repositories on topic
 - [ ] a good readme file like a roadmap and with good file structure mapping
 - [ ] write notes and q&a in md files